Kamrul-15/Kamrul-15/README.md

 👋 Hi, I’m Kamrul
-🌱 Currently studying Computer Science in University
+🌱 Bachelor of Engineering in Computer Science